plforacle/database/olvm-on-oci-e5/kvm-cluster/kvm-cluster.md

 - Completed the Lab 2 checkpoint
 - Access to the OLVM Administration Portal
+- The local hosts-file mapping created in Lab 2 for the OLVM portal
 - SSH access to the OLVM manager from your local machine
 - SSH connectivity from `olvm` to both KVM hosts